 Madhubani painting or Mithila painting is a style of Indian painting, practiced in the Mithila region of Bihar state, India.
 Painting is done with fingers, twigs, brushes, nib-pens, and matchsticks, using natural dyes and pigments, and is characterized by eye-catching geometrical patterns.

 Similar posts that are very very popular.
-Click image to read
+Click the image to read